SarkiesLab/meCP2Bacteria/README.md

 To view the code click on the download link and save the file to your computer.
 It will then open the document as an html.

+The data files referenced in the code are also available for download from this directory.